 But in all seriousness, here’s a list of the top items I take to Orange Beach (and other beachy destinations)

 - Two swimming suits, two swim covers and a few other weather-appropriate outfits.
 Sun dresses, shorts and layers for the evening is really all you need in Orange Beach!
+I love merino wool for travel, because it’s perfect to create layers and regulate your body temperature.

 - Lightweight beach towel, beach bag and beach hat.
 Don’t forget the essentials for a perfect day at the beach!